axiomhq/rust-cuckoofilter/README.md

 ```

-## Note
+## Notes & TODOs
-This implementation uses a a static bucket size of 4 fingerprints and a fingerprint size of 1 byte based on my understanding of an optimal bucket/fingerprint/size ratio from the aforementioned paper.
+* This implementation uses a a static bucket size of 4 fingerprints and a fingerprint size of 1 byte based on my understanding of an optimal bucket/fingerprint/size ratio from the aforementioned paper.
+* When the filter returns `NotEnoughSpace`, the element given is actually added to the filter, but some random *other*
+  element gets removed.
+This could be improved by implementing a single-item eviction cache for that removed item.